Long-Term Business Loan

 Long-term business loans offer a number of enticing benefits including:

 Fixed interest rates

-These benefits, among others, make long-term business loans a great solution for business in need of significant funding.
+These benefits, among others, make them a great solution for businesses in need of significant funding.

 However, these benefits are reliant on your ability to meet strict financial qualifications.
-Businesses with a poor credit history or low revenue may not be able to qualify for a long-term loan with favorable terms.
+Businesses with a poor credit history or low revenue may not be able to qualify for one with favorable terms.

-Long-term loans can be difficult to qualify for.
-The specific requirements will depend on your lender, so it’s important to review your lender’s requirements before applying for a loan.
+These can be difficult to qualify for.
+The specific requirements will depend on your lender, so it’s important to review your lender’s requirements before applying.

-That being said, some of the basic requirements for a long-term business loan include:
+That being said, some of the basic requirements include: